 We only have one landfill left.

 Each year, we send about 200,000 tonnes of solid waste and ash to the Semakau landfill.
-At this rate we are sending waste there, it will run out of space in about 40 years.
+At this rate we are sending waste there, it will run out of space by around 2035.

 As there is no available land for landfill on mainland Singapore, Semakau Landfill had to be created by enclosing 350 hectares of sea space between two offshore islands.
 Semakau Landfill opened on 1 April 1999 and is now the only one we have.